-8.3.2 Heritage Asset Areas
+9.3.2 Areas of High Townscape Value

-• Recognise and conserve the character and history of the Neighbourhood Area through the creation of a list of important local heritage assets and areas.
+• Recognise and conserve the character and history of the Neighbourhood Area through the creation of a list of important local heritage assets and areas of high townscape value.

 There are parts of Broadstairs & St Peter's which are considered to possess certain characteristics meriting special recognition.
-These areas have been defined as Heritage Asset Areas (HAA) and were formerly known as Areas of High Townscape Value.
-Although previously allocated in the Thanet District Local Plan, this was not the case for the TDC Local Plan adopted in 2019 and the policy recognition for the HAA has only only been provided through the NDP.
+These areas have been defined as Areas of High Townscape Value.
+Although previously allocated in the Thanet District Local Plan, this was not the case for the TDC Local Plan adopted in 2020 and the policy recognition for them has only been provided through the NDP.

-The five Heritage Asset Areas are: Callis Court Road, Kingsgate Avenue, North Foreland, Park Avenue, South Cliff Parade & Western Esplanade.
+The five Areas of High Townscape Value are: Callis Court Road, Kingsgate Avenue, North Foreland, Park Avenue, South Cliff Parade & Western Esplanade.